jowavp/sap-cf-proxy/README.md

 ## Proxy Configuration

-Following properties can be configured in a .env file in the rootfolder.
+Following properties can be configured in a .env file in the root folder of the project.

 | Property                  | Description                                                                                | Defaul value          |
 | ------------------------- | ------------------------------------------------------------------------------------------ | --------------------- |